 And that, was the start to everything that was to happen after.
 Betrayal, friendship, loss, anguish.
 All that happened because of a rapist and a nod that had gotten her so far.

-But he was the first person that had spoke to her like she was a real person.
-Not with furtive glances that were sent between one and one's friend.
+But he was the first person that had spoken to her like she was a real person.
+Not punctuated with furtive glances that were sent between one and one's friend.
 Not with fake smiles and worry that clung onto one's being like a second skin.
 No, he had treated her like an actual individual.
 And that, she told herself later, was the reason she had begun to trust him.